AxionCompany/functions/README.md

 ### Extending with Oxians

 Developers can easily extend their applications by incorporating these oxians.
-The modular nature of Oxian Functions allows for seamless integration and customization, making it easy to adapt these prebuilt components to specific project requirements.
+The modular nature of Oxian.js allows for seamless integration and customization, making it easy to adapt these prebuilt components to specific project requirements.

 ## Roadmap

-Oxian functions is still in pre-release phase, and we are actively working on improving the framework and adding new features.
+Oxian.js is still in pre-release phase, and we are actively working on improving the framework and adding new features.

-Our roadmap for Oxian Functions includes the following features and improvements:
+Our roadmap for Oxian.js includes the following features and improvements:

 - **Enhanced Documentation**: Comprehensive guides, tutorials, and API references
 - **Oxian Marketplace**: A dedicated website for browsing and using prebuilt oxians